Chris Coyne

-Biography

 Club career

 He began his career with Perth S.C. before moving to England in 1996 to join West Ham United.
 He made his only first team appearance for West Ham when he came on as a substitute in a league game against Leeds United on 1 May 1999; a game which West Ham lost 5-1 and had three players sent off.
 He spent a season at Scottish Premier League club Dundee and then joined English Football League club, Luton Town, in 2001, where he spent six and a half years, making over 200 league appearances and twice winning promotion.
 He joined Colchester United in 2008, leaving the club in July 2009 by mutual consent.
 He made his international debut in June 2008 and has made seven appearances for Australia.

 Coyne, who is the son of former Brisbane City NSL player and Australian International John Coyne and older brother of Jamie Coyne of Perth Glory, started his career with Australia side Perth S.C. before a £20 000 move to England with West Ham United in January 1996, where he was part of the West Ham youth team that reached the FA Youth Cup final in 1996.
 After loan spells at Brentford and Southend and one appearance for West Ham against Leeds United, Coyne moved to Scottish Premier League club Dundee on a free transfer in March 2000.
 He made his debut for Dundee in August 2000, and made 28 appearances in all competitions during the 2000–01 season.

 At the beginning of the 2001–02 season, he joined English Division Three club Luton Town for a transfer fee of £50,000.
 Manager Joe Kinnear described him as "22 [years old], six-foot two, an Australian international ... big and strong and uncompromising.
 He can pass with both feet.
 He reads it well, and he's young enough to improve."
 He scored an own goal on his debut for Luton against Lincoln City in September 2001, but successfully established himself in the first team, making 31 appearances in that season, despite suffering a knee ligament in December 2001 that sidelined him for several weeks, and helping Luton to set a club record of winning twelve successive games and to promotion to Division Two.